gardener/gardener/README.md

 ## Feedback and Support

 Feedback and contributions are always welcome.
-Please report bugs or suggestions about our Kubernetes clusters as such or the Gardener itself as [GitHub issues](https://github.com/gardener/gardener/issues) or join our [Slack workspace](https://gardener-cloud.slack.com) (find the self-service invitation link [here](https://publicslack.com/slacks/gardener-cloud/invites/new)).
+Please report bugs or suggestions about our Kubernetes clusters as such or the Gardener itself as [GitHub issues](https://github.com/gardener/gardener/issues) or join our [Slack channel #gardener](https://kubernetes.slack.com/messages/gardener) (Invite yourself to the Kubernetes Slack workspace [here](http://slack.k8s.io)).